StanfordAHA/aha/README.md

 Clean up all unused docker things:
 - `docker system prune -a`

+# Managing Grouped Dependency Updates

+It is inevitable that upstream dependencies change their APIs and break compatibility.
+Before we get into how to manage mass upgrades of dependencies, we'll outline a few steps that, when possible, avoid this problem.

+- Upstream module adds new API features and marks the old ones as deprecated.

+- Downstream module updates to use the new API.

+- Upstream module makes breaking API change and removes compatibility with old API.

+By doing this, CI builds will always remain successful and you avoid the problem of having to update multiple dependencies simultaneously, assuming the downstream modules are brought up-to-date in a timely manner.

+Of course, this isn't always how things end up happening so here's what to do when needed:

+## Manually updating a branch

+To manually handle the mass upgrades, we need to do a few things.
+First we'll set up a branch for the upgrades.
+If this is an upgrade expected to take a long time (e.g. weeks), you might want to set up Dependabot as explained in the later sections and name the branch starting with `dev/`.

+By setting the branch name as `dev/` we allow the GitHub Actions CI to automate Dependabot merges into the branch when at least the same number of checks pass (you might want this behavior because it's likely that most of the checks will be failing, and as dependencies update more checks should pass.
+Without this, you would have to manually merge in Dependabot pull requests to the branch which gets tedious very fast).

+Once we have the branch set up, the plan is to have it continually fail CI checks as updates are merged in, and once the CI checks successfully complete it can be merged back into `master` or whichever branch was the original target.

+## Modifying Dependabot's Pull Requests

+When Dependabot makes a pull request, it makes one pull request per dependency.
+When multiple dependencies need to be updated simultaneously, one way of managing this is to edit the pull request and change the base.

+For example:

+- `magma` is updated on `dependabot/submodules/master/magma` and failing due to `mantle` lagging behind.

+- `mantle` is updated on `dependabot/submodules/master/mantle` and is failing due to `magma` lagging behind.

+In this case we actually want `mantle` to be a pull request onto the `magma` pull request rather than `master`.
+We can change the base of the `mantle` pull request to `dependabot/submodules/master/magma` and then re-run checks by pushing a commit to the branch (e.g. `git commit --allow-empty -m "re-run checks"`). **Re-running checks through the GitHub Actions CI panel will not work as intended in this case.**

+Once the checks succeed, `mantle` should be automatically merged into `dependabot/submodules/master/magma`, which will trigger checks in that pull request to be re-run, which will eventually merge into `master`.

+One downside is that this means the checks will be run twice before it merges into `master`.
+Because of this, it can be desirable to do the manual updates instead.

 # Configuring a branch

+Branches represent different sets of dependencies of the full flow.
+While the `master` branch is intended to always be the latest working versions of everything, branches have a few different uses.
+A branch that doesn't have automatic updates can be useful for freezing a set of dependencies entirely, like when you need to get consistent and repeatable results for a paper.
+Another use is to track different branches of modules with many dependencies - CoreIR does this in the `coreir-dev` branch to see if/how changes on the dev branch break downstream dependencies.
+Lastly branches can be used for coordinating grouped updates, such as when APIs break compatibility in heavily depended modules.

+Each branch is by default set to build a Docker image and publish it to DockerHub, so one benefit of creating a branch is that others needing to use the same setup can easily replicate it by cloning the image.

 ## Changing the tracked branches of submodules